-Musicals Tonight! to Stage LITTLE MARY SUNSHINE, 3/4-16
+Musicals Tonight!
+Stages LITTLE MARY SUNSHINE, Now thru 3/16

 With book, music, and lyrics by Rick Besoyan, and billed as "a musical about an old operetta"- Little Mary Sunshine gently spoofs such old-time favorites like Rose Marie and Naughty Marietta - but has a personality all its own.
 The plot is a little bit of everything: Colorado Rangers led by stalwart Captain Jim (Jacob L. Smith); the lovely Mary Sunshine (Sarah Ziegler), her 'naughty' maid Nancy (Savannah Frazier); a chorus of giggling schoolgirls and the ominous but benevolent Indian chief (Ryan Hilliard).

 Directed by Thomas Sabella-Mills, with music direction by James Stenborg, the cast also includes Lawrence Asher, Joan Barber, Lee Hollis Bussie, Lynn Craig, James Erickson, Devin Ilaw, Kevin Patrick Martin, Chelsie Nectow, Jay Paranada, Rachel Rhodes-Devey, Catie Shelley, Ryan Speakman, and Michael Jayne Walker.

 The New York Times called the musical "a merry and sprightly spoof of an era when 'justice always triumphed'" and won an Obie Award for Best Musical of the Season.